VIC.GOV.AU | Policy and Advisory Library

 Notes

-Specialist school enrolment eligibility and regional approval needs to be established for each student.
+Specialist school enrolment eligibility and regional approvals must be established for each student.

-If it is deemed appropriate, a regional director has the discretion and the authority to approve the enrolment of a student that does not meet the specialist school’s enrolment criteria.
+A regional director has the discretion and authority to approve the enrolment of a student that does not meet the specialist school’s enrolment criteria if it is deemed appropriate.

 For the Indicative budget cycle, total enrolments are sourced from the Principal Projections and distributed by existing age profiles.
 If Principal Projections totals are not provided, existing totals will be rolled over.